dilipteja1/booking-app/README.md

 # booking-app

-This is a basic CLI based Ticket Booking app where the users can book their app concurrently without wait times.
+This is a basic CLI based Ticket Booking app where the users can book their tickets using the app concurrently without wait time.

 		Go concepts used:
 	• Conditional Statments